mpeterv/luacheck/doc/_sources/warnings.txt

 421  Shadowing a local variable.
 422  Shadowing an argument.
 423  Shadowing a loop variable.
+431  Shadowing an upvalue.
+432  Shadowing an upvalue argument.
+433  Shadowing an upvalue loop variable.
 511  Unreachable code.
 512  Loop can be executed at most once.
 521  Unused label.